nloveladyallen/Legacy-Framework/README.md

 ## [Legacy Dev](https://legacy-framework.com)
-This is the official branch for Legacy Dev, also known as nightly releases due to the fact that some things might not work correctly or at all.<br />
+This is the development branch for Legacy Framework.
+I will push updates multiple times a week.<br />
 Currently in development: *Legacy 2*

 ##### What's in Development